WSU-jcheatham/cs2800-2021-fall/node.md

 3. Run `sudo apt-get install -y nodejs`
 4. Run `npm -v` to verify that Node and npm are installed

+If you are using Ubuntu in Windows and your session always opens as the root
+user:

+1. In Ubuntu, run `adduser someusername` (like `adduser jason`)
+2. Fill out what it asks for
+3. Run `usermod -G admin someusername`
+4. In a Windows command prompt (not Ubuntu), run `ubuntu config --default-user someusername`

+The next time you start Ubuntu, it should come up logged in as `someusername`.
+At that point, install Node as described above.

 ## Windows

 1. Download the Windows installer from https://nodejs.org/en/download/